neopoly/neo-rails/README.md

     $ gem install neo-rails

-You can generate base classes for your presenters and mocks with
+You can generate base classes for your presenters, mocks and view models with

     $ rake neo-rails:setup